-You can install additional components when you create a Dataproc cluster using the Optional Components feature.
+You can install additional components like Solr when you create a Dataproc cluster using the Optional components feature.
 This page describes the Solr component.

 The Apache Solr

 component is an open source enterprise search platform.
 The Solr server and

 Persisting Solr files: By default, Solr writes and reads the index and